If you've never seen a chiropractor before, you probably have a lot of questions.

 You won't be pressured into receiving care if you aren't completely satisfied.

 The consultation is a great time to get to know the staff at the Arrowhead Clinic and see if their services will benefit you and your health needs.

 If after the consultation you decide that you don't want to proceed with an exam or future benefits, you may simply leave, no strings attached.

-However, if you do decide that you would like to proceed with Arrowhead Clinic, they will immediately discuss the details of how to proceed and welcome you to the family.
+However, if you do decide that you would like to proceed with Arrowhead Clinic, they will immediately provide you with the details of how to proceed and welcome you to the family.

 You might also get your first adjustment that day.

 To contact the Arrowhead Clinic, click the button below.